-Here's a glimpse of some relevant, real world topics MPP students tackle.
+Here's a glimpse of some relevant, real world topics our students tackle in their thesis projects.

 A cutting-edge programme for tomorrow’s leaders.

 Learn how to tackle global challenges in a rapidly transforming context.

 Expand your public management skills through interdisciplinary, practice-oriented studies.

 The Hertie School offers a range of executive training formats including seminars, skills trainings and workshops.